 We measured water properties of temperature, salinity, fluorescence, oxygen concentration and turbidity using the shipboard SeaBird 911 CTD.
 Auxiliary sensors included a WetLabs C-Star (beam attenuation and transmission) and a Seapoint fluorometer.
 Data were processed with Seabird Software, (programs–data conversion, align, thermal mass, derive, bin average and bottle summary) using factory supplied calibrations.
 Data was analyzed and visualized in R (Team 2011).
 Processed data are available under NCEI Accession number 1064968 (Rocap et al., 2017).

-Water mass analysis
+5.2 Water mass analysis

 Evans et al. (2020) previously employed optimum multiparameter analysis to map the percent identity of the water observed at each depth to three water masses: the 13 Degree Celsius Water (13CW), North Equatorial Pacific Intermediate Water (NEPIW), and Antarctic Intermediate Water (AAIW).
 We subset and examine only the portion of these data that correspond to our site.

+Acoustic Measurements

+Backscattering signals from the ship-board EK-60 were collected and archived by UNOLS as raw data files.
+We used echopipe software to convert these raw files to netcdf files, which were down-sampled to five minute time-step resolution, saved as a text file, and later visualized in R. The acoustic data appeared to be off by one hour and so one hour was subtracted from all time measurements.

 Particle size measurements